 - Off-road electrification.
 There are several technologies that generate credits in off-road applications, including fixed guideway systems, electric forklifts, cargo handling equipment, shore power for ocean going vessels, and truck refrigeration units.
 Together, these technologies generated about 2.2 million credits in 2022.
 Most of those credits (1.5 million credits) are tied to electricity used in forklifts, and CARB has proposed a variety of ways to modify reporting requirements for electric forklifts that will likely decrease credit generation substantially.
-Given the uncertainty around some of these markets, this initial Central Case modeling excludes consideration of these technologies for the sake of simplicity. - Infrastructure crediting.
+Given the uncertainty around some of these markets, the Central Case excludes consideration of these technologies for the sake of simplicity.
+These credit generating pathways are considered in the High Case (see the Appendix: Accelerated Decarbonization in the High Case). - Infrastructure crediting.
 Credits can be generated from DC fast charging and deploying hydrogen refueling infrastructure.
 CARB staff have also proposed modifying and expanding these credit generation pathways to medium- and heavyduty vehicles.
-We did not consider these credits in our modeling. - Incremental deficits.
+We did not consider these credits in our Central Case; however, these are considered in the High Case (see the Appendix: Accelerated Decarbonization in the High Case). - Incremental deficits.
 CARB calculates and posts annually the crude average carbon intensity of crude refined at California refineries or refineries that distribute fuel to California.
 The value is reported on a three-year average basis.
 If the three-year average is greater than California Baseline Crude Average CI of 11.85 g/MJ plus 0.1 g/MJ, then all gallons of gasoline and diesel sold in California are subject to incremental deficits.
 In 2022, about 1.6 million incremental deficits were reported for gasoline (CARBOB) and diesel.
-It is unclear to what extent this will impact deficit generation in the future, but given the three year rolling basis, we anticipate it will likely have an impact at least through 2025.
+It is unclear to what extent this will impact deficit generation in the future, but given the three-year rolling basis, we anticipate it will likely have an impact at least through 2025.
 However, ICF did not account for this in our modeling.

-Generally, we believe that the eligible credit generating pathways and deficit generating aspects of the program that we did not consider in our analysis lean towards slightly higher credit generation than considered in our analysis.
+Generally, we believe that the eligible credit generating pathways and deficit generating aspects of the program that we did not consider in the Central Case lean towards slightly higher credit generation than considered in our analysis.